Integrated research priorities for algae, protists and fungi with a focus on microorganisms

 - Analysis of how to achieve desired stakeholder outcomes;

 - Development of a ten-year work plan including research strategies, tiered recommendations and suggested levels of activity.

 This work is copyright.
 Apart from any use as permitted under the Copyright Act 1968, no part may be reproduced by any process without prior written permission from the Commonwealth.
 Requests and inquiries concerning reproduction and rights should be addressed to the

 or posted at

-The views and opinions expressed in this publication are those of the authors and do not necessarily reflect those of the Australian Government or the Minister for Sustainability, Environment, Water, Population and Communities.
+The views and opinions expressed in this publication are those of the authors and do not necessarily reflect those of the Australian Government or the Minister for the Environment.